-In his presentation, “The Interaction of Lifestyle, Climate Change and Health in a Globalized World”, Dr. Klaus Renoldner, a physician and an author of many publications on climate change and health, explained about sustainability and sustainable development.
+In his presentation, “The Interaction of Lifestyle, Climate Change and Health in a Globalized World”, Dr. Klaus Renoldner, a physician and an author of many publications on climate change and health, discussed sustainability and sustainable development.

 With illustrated examples from his experience working as a doctor among Indian minorities in Latin America, Renoldner explained the process of deforestation in the region: Indians and landless campesinos (farmers or farmworkers) were forced to flee and consequencely, deforestation followed.

-The result of deforestation is not only the loss of fauna and flora and of its crucial function to convert CO2 into O2.
+The result of deforestation is not only the loss of fauna and flora but also the loss of its crucial function as a sink for carbon.
 Subsequently, deforested regions are often converted for agriculture such as for growing grains, which are food for cows, and sugar cane, which are used as agro-fuel for cars.
 This damages the carbon cycle as well as the water cycle – both essential for life on earth.
 Furthermore, we are having an additional GHG-problem due to massive methane-gases produced by cows, as a consequence of globally growing meat consumption.

 If we really wish to stop deforestation and support re-forestation we must drastically reduce meat consumption and stop using agro-fuel.

-Additionally, 80% of the augmentation of GHGs to a concentration of almost 389 ppm CO2 is due to the burning of oil, gas and coal.
+Additionally, 80% of the augmentation of green house gases (GHGs) to a concentration of almost 389 ppm CO2 is due to the burning of oil, gas and coal.
 Therefore, we have no other choice but to reduce oil burning as fast as possible and switch over to sustainable energy sources.

 Renoldner also showed important figures, tables and statistics on GHGs' global trends and GHGs per capita productions in different countries.
-He also presented data from WHO on impacts on health, and data on impacts on development from other UN agencies.
-He illustrated various health risks and demonstrated evidence that show how people in developing countries – who are less responsible for the production of GHGs – are actually suffering the most (UNDP-report on Human Development 2007/2008).
+He also presented data from WHO on impacts on health and on development, from other UN agencies.
+He illustrated various health risks and demonstrated evidence that shows how people in developing countries – who are less responsible for the production of GHGs – are actually suffering the most (UNDP-report on Human Development 2007/2008).